Samsung Galaxy Note FE

-The Samsung Galaxy Note Fan Edition (marketed as Samsung Galaxy Note FE) is a Android-based phablet manufactured, developed, produced and marketed by Samsung Electronics.
-It is the refurbished version of the Galaxy Note 7 after 9 months of its recall.
-The Galaxy Note FE is unveiled on July 7, 2017.
-It is the last phone in the Samsung Galaxy Note series to have a physical home button and to have navigation buttons on the bottom bezel.
+The Samsung Galaxy Note Fan Edition (marketed as Samsung Galaxy Note FE) is an Android-based phablet manufactured, developed, produced and marketed by Samsung Electronics, released 9 months after the recall of the phone it was based on, the Samsung Galaxy Note 7.
+The Galaxy Note FE was unveiled on 7 July 2017.
+It is the last phone in the Galaxy Note series to have a physical home button and to have navigation buttons on the bottom bezel.

-It has a smaller battery of 3200 mAh and is supplied with Android Nougat with Samsung Experience UI, the operating system of the Galaxy S8.
+It is a refurbished version of the original Samsung Galaxy Note 7, with a smaller battery of 3200 mAh instead of the 3500mAh recalled battery of the original, and is supplied with Android Nougat with Samsung Experience 8.1.

 History

 In June 2017, The Wall Street Journal reported on Samsung's plan to refurbish its inventory of recalled phones and release them with a new model designation of Galaxy Note FE, the "FE" being an abbreviation of "Fan Edition".
 The phone was also rumored to be named the Note 7R, with the "R" standing for "refurbished".
 This phone was released in South Korea on 7 July 2017, with limited availability in other countries to follow, and a price of $610; being a $255 discount from the price of the Note 7.

 The Fan Edition has a smaller battery of 3200 mAh and multiple safety features.
 The software is identical to that of the S8, featuring a similar UI, and includes Bixby home and reminders but not the entire Bixby assistant.
 Samsung introduced an eight-point battery check after the Note 7 to make sure all of their batteries were safe for new and current devices in production.
 There have been no reported incidents of an S8 or S8+ catching fire after their release as the first new flagship device to go through the eight-point battery check, nor have there been reports of the Note 8 catching fire.

 After the Fan Edition was released in South Korea, the Galaxy Note FE was also released in select countries in Asia and Saudi Arabia starting in October 2017.